Below is a list of income that Delaware will allow you to subtract from your income:

 Adjustments to Interest Received on U.S. Obligations

 Interest received on U.S. obligations is exempt from Delaware taxes.
+This entry is located under the additions to income (state section) and allows you to enter a negative amount.

 Pension Income Exclusion